 Today, centuries after the Viking Age, their mysteriously interesting culture thrives.
-With multiple Viking era based films and movies hitting our screens to thousands of people inking themselves with Viking tattoo designs each year.
+With multiple Viking era based films and movies hitting our screens to thousands of people inking themselves using modern tattoo machines with Viking tattoo designs each year.
 Let’s take a look at some of the most popular modern Viking tattoos and their inspiration in order to better understand the subject.

 Here are 13 cool Viking tattoos from the web that are both badass and beautiful.

 1. Aegishjalmur – The Helm of Awe

 This first tattoo throws us right in the middle of the Nordic symbol culture.
 Aegishjalmur pronounced as ”Eye-gish-hiowlm-er” translates to The Helm of Awe or Terror.
 Believed to be the most powerful symbol in Norse mythology, the symbol signifies protection.
 The Helm of Awe also known as the circle of protection is basically a round circle surrounded by eight equal runes that meet precisely at the center.
 The Vikings believed that wearing the Aegishjalmur would protect them from death while in battle and so they would paint it on their foreheads and arms before going to war.
 It is today worn for the same reason of protection as well as its symmetrical appearance.

 2. Huginn and Muninn – Odin’s Twin Ravens

 Although modern Viking tattoo designs of Odin’s twin ravens has diversified, the basic elements of the symbol are two ravens perched on twigs near a throne.
 Norse mythology believes that Odin used these ravens to gather information as they flew all over the earth.
 Huginn represented Odin’s thought while Muninn symbolizes his memory.
 The symbol is believed to have projected Odin’s consciousness and awareness.
 It’s a unique tattoo symbol that looks perfect on the chest or back.